Keltonc1/Main-Repo/README.md

 Conor's Git
 =========

-Below you can find all of my work here at the College of New Jersey.
-Repositories that contain major projects in class are private, so please message me and I will fork them.
+B.S. in Computer Science and Applied Mathematics from The College of New Jersey.

+Currently a PhD Student at Stony Brook.

+Feel free to message me.

 Thanks!